Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

 \subsubsection{Results on the same lattice size as training}

 The loss over the whole test set is a metric for how well the network performs.
 It is displayed in Fig.~\ref{fig:test_loss_60_times_4} for different training sets with a varying number of training samples.
+Essentially all of our models are trained until convergence, since we choose a very high number of maximum epochs and employ early stopping based on validation loss.
+Therefore, the comparison in Fig.~\ref{fig:test_loss_60_times_4} shows how the different architectures perform under limited information for smaller training set sizes.
 The plot at the top shows that the performance of the \EQ{} architecture improves with the size of the training set, as can be expected.
 The other two architectures do not seem to benefit from increasing the number of samples in the training set, which is quite surprising.
 Another remarkable result is that data augmentation does not seem to lead to an increase in performance either, as can be seen in the plot in the middle and at the bottom.
+At first sight, one may draw the conclusion that the \ST{} and the \FLAT{} architectures do not allow for approximations that are as precise as the one of the \EQ{} architecture.
+If the model has already converged to an optimal solution, adding more training samples, irrespective of them being newly created or coming from data augmentation, will not improve its performance.
+However, the blue downward spikes in the loss of the \ST{} model show that some models succeed in finding a good approximation of the observables.
+Therefore, we draw the conclusion that although possible, it is more unlikely for the \ST{} and \FLAT{} models than for the \EQ{} models to learn a good approximation of~$n$ and~$\lvert \phi \rvert^2$.

 The predictions of the individual observable's ensemble averages per $\mu$ made by the best \EQ{} model, according to the test loss, are displayed in Fig.~\ref{fig:reg_observables_over_mu}.
 It shows that the model, although trained only on samples generated with $\mu = 1.05$, can generalize to all other values of the chemical potential in the investigated interval.
-This seemingly astonishing generalization ability can be understood by recognizing that the network does not need to generalize from one $\mu$ to all others, but from the training samples to other samples, each consisting of a lattice configuration and two observables.
+This seemingly astonishing generalization ability can be understood by recognizing that the network does not need to generalize from one $\mu$ to all others but from the training samples to other samples, each consisting of a lattice configuration and two observables.
 Even though the training set contains only lattice configurations that have been generated with~\mbox{$\mu = 1.05$}, the range of possible values for $n$ and $|\phi|^2$ is quite large and the chosen value of~$\mu$ in the training set already covers most of the observable values in the test set.